 What is an Arm Artery Ultrasound?

-Unilateral Arm Artery Ultrasound, which means either your left or right arm, shows if there are blockages in the arteries of the upper half of the body.
+Sonogram is also called ultrasound.
+Arm Artery Ultrasound shows if there are blockages in the arteries of the upper half of the body.
 A physician may order an ultrasound if a patient is experiencing any pain, swelling, or other abnormalities that require an internal view of the arm artery.

 Who should get this test?